openTdataCH/ondemand-hrdf-converter/README.md

 ```

 To include the resources folder in the exe, and not require it to be in the same folder as the main.exe.
-This also implies not being able to change tha "ATTRIBUT" file.
+This also implies not being able to change those file(s).

 ```sh
 pyinstaller -F --add-data="resources:resources" main.py